quack1/quack1_blog/content/persona_setup_ubuntu-en.md

 # Being friend with GitHub

-The first thing to do if you want to contribute is to register on [GitHub](https://github.com "Github.com"), and then to fork the project.
+The first thing to do if you want to contribute is to register on [GitHub](https://github.com "Github.com"), and then to fork the project, available at [https://github.com/mozilla/browserid](https://github.com/mozilla/browserid "GitHub Mozilla/browserid")..

 When you have done that, clone the repository on your machine :